Florida Credit Card Fraud Laws

 Credit card crimes include the buying or selling of stolen or forged credit cards, the unauthorized use of an expired credit card or another person's credit card, and the counterfeiting or altering of credit cards.
 Florida state laws define "credit card" to include ATM cards, banking cards, check cards, credit cards, debit cards, and other types of cards related to financial transactions.

 Florida state laws bar the unauthorized use of a credit card issued to another person.
 The prosecutor must show that the defendant intentionally used a forged or stolen credit card to obtain money or to pay for goods and services.
-For example, the defendant might have unlawfully used another person's ATM card to make a cash withdrawal or made a purchase using another person's credit card.
 The defendant must have known that the card was forged, stolen, or unlawfully obtained, and represented himself as the card holder.
-A prosecutor can charge a defendant with a first degree misdemeanor for two offenses committed in a six-month period or for an offense during which the value obtained was less than $100.
-The Act increases the charge to a third degree felony if the defendant engaged in three or more acts of fraudulent use within a six-month period or if the defendant obtained goods, services, or money valued over $100.